• Skip to main content

 Materials needed

 I am using a 3/4″ flat reed for the basket bases demonstrated in the photos below.
-The width of the reed you start with will depend on what size or style of basket you are weaving.
+The width of the reed you start with will depend on what size or style of the basket you are weaving.

 Step-by-step process to prepare a basket rim for lashing